MKM 2006: The 5th International Conference on Mathematical Knowledge

 Organisation

-The International Conferences on Mathematical Knowledge Management are
+The International Conferences on Mathematical Knowledge Management arerun under the auspices of the

-MKM Interest Group.
+MKM Interest Group

 People